CharaChorder/docs/docs/Device Manager.rst

   :width: 200
   :alt: The Undo and Redo arrows

 Near the top left corner, the device manager has handy undo and redo buttons which do exactly what their names describe.
-If you're making changes to your layout, your chords, or your layout, you can step back, one change at a time, all the way back to the very first change that you made during that session.
+If you're making changes to your layout, your chords, or your settings, you can step back, one change at a time, all the way back to the very first change that you made during that session.
 Once you're stepped back, you can step forward to redo the change(s) that was/were undone.

 Color Scheme
 ------------
 On the bottom right of the device manager, you'll see a circle with a solid color.
 Hovering over this circle will reveal the label "color scheme."
 You can click this circle to change the color scheme of the device manager.
-In the color scheme menu, you can choose your preferred color using a color pallette, an RGB color system, or by clicking the dropper icon to choose a color on your screen.
+In the color scheme menu, you can choose your preferred color using a color palette, an RGB color system, or by clicking the dropper icon to choose a color on your screen.

 .. image:: /assets/images/ManagerColorScheme.png
   :width: 300